atmcgrath/intro-dh/schedule.md

 #### Thursday, February 6: Design and Access

 - Readings
+    - Jo Jung, ["A Nostalgic Journey through the Evolution of Web Design"](https://theconversation.com/a-nostalgic-journey-through-the-evolution-of-web-design-98626), *The Conversation*
 	- "Introduction to Web Accessibility", [WebAIM](https://webaim.org/intro/)
 	- ["How to build a low-tech website"](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-low-tech-website/), *Low-tech Magazine* 2018.
 		- Optional: ["How to build a low-tech internet"](https://solar.lowtechmagazine.com/2015/10/how-to-build-a-low-tech-internet/)